Becksteinlab/imd-workshop-2024/README.md

 Welcome to the MDAnalysis 2024 trajectory streaming workshop!
 For the interactive activity, see [interactive activity](#interactive-activity).
-If you're interested in using our tools after the workshop, see [post workshop](#post-workshop)
+If you're interested in using our tools after the workshop and watching a recording, see [post workshop](#post-workshop)

 ##### Table of Contents